qilingframework/rtfd.io/docs/ida.md

 ---

 ### Save and Load Snapshot
-- You can save current status (Register, Memory, CPU Context) and load it to your Qiling emulate script or new Qiling Emulator Plugin, just click `Save Snapshot` or `Load Snapshot`.
+- User can save current excution state (That includes Register, Memory, CPU Context), by just clicking `Save Snapshot` or `Load Snapshot`.

-- For saving, you should select the path where you want to store and file name.
+- For saving current state, should select the path to save the file is requred

 ![](img/ida_save.png)

-- For restoring, you should select where the status saving file is.
+- Screen shot below shows how to load the saved state and continue execution

 ![](img/ida_load.png)